aoakley/hackyscripts/README.md

 However you might find them useful, either as-is, or as the basis or inspiration for your own customisations or re-writes.

+# srtoverlapfix
+srtoverlapfix INPUTFILE.srt OUTPUTFILE.srt

+Iterate through an entire directory full of .srt files:                                                               # mkdir -p out ; ls -1 *.srt | xargs -I {} srtoverlapfix "{}" "out/{}"

+This Perl script attempts to fix SRT files that have overlapping, or rather identical, timestamps that cause subtitles to be rendered bottom-to-top or last-to-first.

+For example, where:
+<br/>&nbsp;&nbsp;the first line
+<br/>&nbsp;&nbsp;the second line
+<br/>&nbsp;&nbsp;the third line

+is actually rendered like this:
+<br/>&nbsp;&nbsp;the third line
+<br/>&nbsp;&nbsp;the first line
+<br/>&nbsp;&nbsp;the second line

+This can happen with older BBC programmes archived using get_iplayer, for example older episodes of QI, and lots of other media.
+Technically speaking, this is an issue with the playback software and not a bug with the subtitles (the handling of overlapping timestamps is undefined in the SRT specification), but I can't "fix" VLC yet I can "fix" SRT files.
+Don't agree?
+I see your point.
+Don't use this.

+There is NEAR-ZERO ERROR HANDLING.

+Only works for IDENTICAL timestamps, not merely overlapping ones.

 # tvshow-filename-to-nfo
 tvshow-filename-to-nfo [ OPTIONS ] [ directory ] [ timestamp ]